RahulBhalley/favorite-research-papers/README.md

-# Important ML Research Papers
+# Favorite AI Research Papers
 This is a curated list of my favorite Machine Learning papers 📝

 ## Deep Learning